xief001/HALS/Readme.md

 2. Installation

    The [MECAT](https://github.com/xiaochuanle/MECAT) self-correction and assembly software is required to run HALS.
-   * The source files in 'src' folder can be complied to generate a 'bin' folder by running Makefile: make all.
+   * The source files in 'src' folder can be complied to generate a 'bin' folder by running Makefile: `make all`.
    * Put MECAT and the 'bin' folder to your $PATH: `export PATH=PATH2MECAT:$PATH` and `export PATH=PATH2bin:$PATH`, respectively.

-3. Inputs
+3. Input
    * Long reads in FASTA format.

 4. Using HALS